 Do you want them to sign-up or subscribe to a newsletter or alerts?

-Do you want them to browse your service list or product catalog?
+OR you want them to browse your service list or product catalog?

-Do you want them to book an appointment for a consultation or meeting?
+Maybe you want them to book an appointment for a consultation or meeting?

 All of these actions are considered conversions.
 No matter which of these you utilize for your page, your CTA should be direct and unambiguous.
 Otherwise, they might choose to exit the page without doing anything other than reading the content there.